dafu-wu/dictalchemy/docs/source/index.rst

 Default values
 --------------

-Default values are defined in :mod:`dictalchemy.constants`.
+Default values are defined in :mod:`zmdictalchemy.constants`.

 Using asdict()
 --------------